2004 Wan Country / Croydon, NSW

-Simple principles of passive solar design are employed – hot summer sun is excluded from the interior by the deep north facing roof overhang, while warming winter sun is invited deep into the living space by the roof that tips up to the north.
+Simple principles of passive solar design are employed – hot summer sun is excluded from the interior by the deep north-facing roof overhang, while warming winter sun is invited deep into the living space by the roof that tips up to the north.
 The dark vitrified tiled floor absorbs the winter sun – making the interior comfortably warm with minimal use of active heating systems.
 An otherwise slick white interior is tempered by the use of timber panelled joinery and primary coloured niches in the kitchen island-bench and splash back.
-The owner, our client, did a remarkable job in building the project himself, with the help of a great team of tradesmen.
+The owner did a remarkable job in building the project himself, with a great team of tradesmen.

 Sam Crawford, Jolyon T Sykes